Python Histogram

 Would you like to know how to generate a histogram in Python?
 In this tutorial, I will show you how to do it.

-The distribution of numerical data can be shown by a histogram (Karl Pearson introduced this term).
+You can represent the distribution of numerical data with a histogram (Karl Pearson introduced this term).
 A histogram is a visual representation of data that uses bars of various heights where each bar divides numbers into ranges.
 Two modules you can use to plot a histogram in Python are Matplotlib and Pandas.

 Let’s find out how to create a histogram!